Religion and belief: some surveys and statistics

 - 62% of strongly religious people support assisted dying for the terminally ill

 According to the 26th report of the British Social Attitudes Survey published in 2010, 71% of religious and 92% non-religious people (82% in total) believe that a doctor should be allowed to end the life of a patient with an incurable disease.
 The 2012 survey similarly found that 84% of people support assisted dying for the incurably ill.
+A 2013 YouGov poll found 76% support for the right to die for the terminally ill, while Populus found support at 82% for this position in 2015.

 On abortion and contraception